ana-mali/Car-Features-vs.-Price--AI-Project/README.md

 Run from terminal/shell to install all requirements
 - pip install -r requirements.txt

-Then run either  of the below commands from terminal
+Clone the repo then run either  of the below commands from terminal
 - python Visualizations.py
 - python Predictions.py